The Importance of Identifying Signs of Mind Control

 I could go on and on, but you probably have your own examples.

-For around 40 years now, Western fashion has been used to objectify people’s bodies while telling them they are liberating them.
+For around 40 years now, Western fashion has objectified people’s bodies while telling them they are liberating them.
 Such fashion pressures people—particularly women—to dress in ways which are time-consuming, physically uncomfortable—even painful, emotionally uncomfortable, and demeaning.

-Some frum communities have been successful in sheltering themselves against the influence of modern styles, but most do imitate the styles to some degree, even if those styles are clearly halachically forbidden.
+Some frum communities have been successful in sheltering themselves against the influence of modern styles, but most do imitate the styles to some degree, even if those styles are clearly forbidden by halacha.

-The accent which developed in California’s San Fernando Valley in the Eighties (and became known as “the Valley Girl accent”) has become the de-facto style of speech for most Americans under the age of 50.
+The accent common to California’s San Fernando Valley in the Eighties (which later became known as “the Valley Girl accent”) has become the de-facto style of speech for most Americans under the age of 50.
 It is one of the least intelligent-sounding ways of speaking, partly because the voice goes up at the end (including the end of a phrase, and not just the end of a sentence), which makes it sound like the speaker is in a constant state of uncertainty.

 “Well, my personal feel-ing? is that a fetus at 8 weeks is just a clump of tis-sue?
 And you pointing out that, like, it has a heartbeat?
 And elbows?
 And a nose that can be seen in an ultrasound? just makes me feel bad?
 And I just think that you are….like…sooo—well, I don’t know, but that you hold such a crazy opinion? is very disturbing for me personally.”